NiklasGollenstede/nixos-installer/modules/filesystems/pre-mount-commands.nix.md

             preMountCommands = lib.mkOption { description = ''
                 Commands to be run as root every time before mounting this filesystem **via systemd**, but after all its dependents were mounted.
                 This does not order itself before or after `systemd-fsck@''${utils.escapeSystemdPath device}.service`.
-                This is not implemented for mounts in the initrd (those that are `neededForBoot`) yet.
                 Note that if a symlink exists at a mount point when systemd's fstab-generator runs, it will read/resolve the symlink and use the link's target as the mount point, resulting in mismatching unit names for that mount, effectively disabling its `.preMountCommands`.
                 This does not (apparently and unfortunately) run when mounting via the `mount` command (and probably not with the `mount` system call either).
             ''; type = lib.types.lines; default = ""; };